astorfi/TensorFlow-World/docs/installation/install_from_the_source.rst

     source ~/virtualenvs/tensorflow/bin/activate

 However the command is too verbose!

+**Alias**

 The solution is to use an alias to make life easy!
 Let's execute the following command:

 .. code:: bash